-That having been said, you may want to know a little about why it is that I think that I am allowed to speak with some authority about the law relating to mental capacity.
-I have been recognised for several years by the legal directories as an expert in this field, and in both 2015 and 2016 was singled out as one of the ‘star juniors’ in the Court of Protection Health and Welfare category by Chambers and Partners.
+In March 2022, I became an Honorary QC (now KC), reflecting the work that I have done in relation to the development of mental capacity and mental health law outside the courtroom.
+I had already been recognised for several years by the legal directories as an expert in this field, and was singled out as one of the ‘star juniors’ in the Court of Protection Health and Welfare category by Chambers and Partners.
 I have been instructed by individuals (including on behalf of the Official Solicitor), NHS bodies and local authorities, and I am one of the very few practitioners who has experience of appearing/advising upon all aspects of the Court of Protection’s jurisdiction (i.e. health and welfare and property and affairs, as well as its international jurisdiction).
-I have been instructed in cases involving the MCA 2005 at all levels up to and including the Supreme Court, in Aintree University Hospitals NHS Trust v James UKSC 67 3 WLR 1299, the first case in which the Supreme Court considered the MCA 2005.
-I have also been instructed in other ground-breaking cases exploring the limits of the Court’s jurisdiction – a good example being Re MN COPLR Con Vol 893, the first case in which the international jurisdiction of the Court was the subject of detailed examination.
+I have been instructed in cases involving the MCA 2005 at all levels up to and including the Supreme Court, in which I have appeared in Aintree University Hospitals NHS Trust v James UKSC 67 3 WLR 1299, the first case in which the Supreme Court considered the MCA 2005; N v ACCG UKSC 22, considering the interaction between the Court of Protection and the Administrative Court; Re Y UKSC 46, about when it is necessary to bring cases concerning life-sustaining treatment to court; Re D UKSC 42, about the confinement and medical treatment of 16 and 17 year olds with impaired capacity; and A Local Authority v JB UKSC 52, the first case in which the Supreme Court addressed the test for capacity under the MCA 2005.
+I have also been instructed in cases concerning mental capacity and mental health before the European Court of Human Rights: RB v United Kingdom (Decision of 12 September 2017, DOLS and Article 5 ECHR) and Munjaz v United Kingdom ECHR 1704 (seclusion and Articles 5/8 ECHR).
+I have also been instructed in other ground-breaking cases exploring the limits of the Court of Protection’s jurisdiction – a good example being Re MN COPLR Con Vol 893, the first case in which the international jurisdiction of the Court was the subject of detailed examination.